Skip to content

 Benefits for Sole Maintainer

-• Zero Manual Steps: Create PR → Wait for CI → Automatic merge
+• Reduced Manual Steps: Create PR → Wait for CI → GitHub auto-merge enabled

 • Fast Iteration: Quick documentation fixes and updates